 Summer is when the north shore of Upolu is at its best.
 North swells originating in Alaska travel via Hawaii and hit Samoa's north shore approximately 3 to 5 days after hitting Oahu (Hawaii).

-The incredible part about most breaks on Savai’i (including the main break out front) is how accessible they are.
-While most breaks on neighboring Upolu require a boat ride to an outer reef, nearly all of Savai’i’s waves are a short paddle from the beach.
-Serving up consistent rights and/or lefts for any skill level 2-10ft, surfing is even allowed at Aganoa on Sundays (wink-wink).
+The incredible part about most breaks on Savai’i is how accessible they are.
+While most breaks on neighboring Upolu require a boat ride to an outer reef, nearly all of Savaii’s waves are a short paddle from the beach.
+Serving up consistent rights and/or lefts for any skill level 2-10ft, surfing is even allowed at some breaks on Savaii on Sundays (like Aganoa - nod-nod, wink-wink).

-There are over 10 different waves within an hour’s run of the lodge; the majority are within 30 minutes.
-The surf here is ultra-consistent, with lefts and rights that work in all tides.
+There are over 10 different waves within an hour’s run of the Aganoa Lodge on Savaii - the majority are within 30 minutes.
+The surf here is ultra-consistent, with various lefts and rights that work in most tidal conditions.
 Best of all, the variety of surf offers many options for all levels of surfers and equipment.
-The breaks below are just a sample of the places Aganoa regularly surf with their guests.
-Also rest assured there are a few spots NOT on the site which you may get to visit while you are here.

-Swell Direction: Anything South for South Coast / Anything Nth for Nth Coast however west swell can be great.
+Swell Direction: Anything South for South Coast / Anything North for the North Coast, however West swell can be great.

-Wind Direction: Anything North for South Coast / Anything South for Nth Coast however some South Coast spots are offshore in SE winds also!
+Wind Direction: Anything North for South Coast / Anything South for North Coast, however some South Coast spots are offshore in SE winds also!

 Swell: any type of South